AdamLucasCoding/RevatureFriendFinder/README.md

-Users can sort the Activity board based on Activity Users can sort the Activity board based on Username Users can sort the Activity board based on activity type
+Users can sort the Activity board based on Activity Users can sort the Activity board based on Username Users can sort the Activity board based on activity type Users can sort the Activity board based on activity Id Users can sort the Activity board based on activity creation date Users can sort the Activity board based on activity start date

     types of activity: video games, sports, cooking